 We feature Joan Baez for Women’s History Month and bring together parts of her story found in the Library’s digital collections.

 Discovery in Digitized Collection explores collections whose titles don’t necessarily give clue to the diverse contents and stories of communities of color.

-Since 2017, the Library’s Innovator in Residence Program, has helped the Library re-imagine creative engagement with our collections through technological innovation.
-Like the Innovator in Residence program, the Artist/Scholars in Residence for the Black, Indigenous, and Minority Americans Digital Futures Initiative will provide opportunities for intensive time to re-imagine the ways that technology and Library materials can be used to connect with Americans.
+The Library’s Innovator in Residence Program, has helped the Library re-imagine creative engagement with our collections through technological innovation.
+Like the Innovator in Residence program, the Artist/Scholars in Residence for the Connecting Communities Digital Initiative will provide opportunities for intensive time to re-imagine the ways that technology and Library materials can be used to connect with Americans.

 You may have seen the news about the Library’s exciting new program Of the People, funded by the Andrew W. Mellon Foundation, which will allow us to do more to connect our collections, staff, and services to the experiences of underserved Americans.
 I’m excited to share more details about the portion that my team, the […]